girishji/fFtT.vim/README.md

 # fFtT.vim

-Characters that can be reached with a single jump are highlighted while others are dimmed.
-Improves accuracy of `f`, `F`, `t`, `T` navigation within a line.
+Characters that are reachable with a single jump are highlighted, while others are dimmed.
+This enhancement improves the accuracy of navigation using `f`, `F`, `t`, and `T` commands.

 ![](img/fFtT.jpeg)

 ## Requirements

-- Vim version 9.0 or higher
+- Vim 9.0 or higher

 ## Installation